annahanslc/project-recommendation-systems/README.md

   1. Identiy their top 50 most similar users, excluding themselves.
   2. For each similar user, retrieve their favorite businesses, where favorite is defined as having rated those businesses a 4 or higher.
-  3. Any businsses that the target user has already reviewed are not added to the list of favorites.
+  3. Any businesses that the target user has already reviewed are not added to the list of favorites.
-  4. The list of favorties are combined together, where if multiple users rated the same business, their ratings are added together to represent aggregated popularity.
+  4. The list of favorites are combined together, where if multiple users rated the same business, their ratings are added together to represent aggregated popularity.
   5. The favorites are then sorted by the highest aggregate ratings.
   6. The function will return the top n_rec number of businesses as the final recommendations.